 NCATS and Rare Diseases Research

-More than 6,500 rare diseases affect humans, of which only a few hundred have any treatment.
-Although each rare disease affects fewer than 200,000 Americans, in total these illnesses affect an estimated 25 million people in the United States.
-Less than 5 percent of rare diseases have a treatment.
+About 7,000 rare diseases affect humans, of which only a few hundred have any treatment.
+Although each rare disease affects fewer than 200,000 Americans, in total, these illnesses affect an estimated 30 million people in the United States.
+Since rare diseases often are difficult to diagnose, it can take years to obtain an accurate diagnosis.
+Even after a proper diagnosis, treatment often is unavailable, because only about 5 percent of rare diseases have a treatment approved by the Food and Drug Administration.